DataDonRowam23/HR-Attrition-Analysis/README.md

 This project thoroughly analyzes and synthesizes this data in order to uncover critical insights that will reduce Ridev's Attrition Rate and improve employee retention.

 # Overall Thought Process

-1. I noticed that this is a business diagnostic problem.
+I noticed that this is a business diagnostic problem.
 The company already had employee data but had previously been underutilized, therefore need to convert raw HR records into actionable management insights.

-2. Attrition is expensive, so the real stakeholder reasoning here is "what patterns among employees are associated with leaving", not who left.
+Attrition is expensive, so the real stakeholder reasoning here is "what patterns among employees are associated with leaving", not who left.
 This narrows down into analysis tracks: attrition by education,salary,years at company,job role.

- I'm treating attrition as the depended business outcome and employee characteristics as the potential explanatory drivers.               # Logic behind Analytical framing:
+ I'm treating attrition as the depended business outcome and employee characteristics as the potential explanatory drivers.

+ # Logic behind Analytical framing:
-  1. Defining the outcome variable clearly(the outcome is attrition , meaning whether an employee leaves the company or stays)                2.
-Segmenting the workforce by relevant attributes: education , salary, job role, department , gender and age.
+ - Defining the outcome variable clearly(the outcome is attrition , meaning whether an employee leaves the company or stays)

+ - Segmenting the workforce by relevant attributes: education , salary, job role, department , gender and age.

-     3. Compare attrition rates across those groups like: Do lower paid employees leave more often?
+ - Compare attrition rates across those groups like: Do lower paid employees leave more often?

-       4. Translate the findings into retention action: pay review, flexibility, ups killing and better hiring alignment.
-The underlying thought process is basically : find high risk employee segments, infer likely causes and suggest interventions
+ - Translate the findings into retention action: pay review, flexibility, ups killing and better hiring alignment.

+ The underlying thought process is basically: to find high risk employee segments, infer likely causes and suggest interventions

 #Insights and recommendations are provided on the following key areas of Analysis: